 The terms of the notes allow for changes in the conversion rate of the notes under certain circumstances.
 A change in conversion rate that allows noteholders to receive more shares of common stock on conversion may increase the noteholders' proportionate interests in our earnings and profits or assets.
 In that case, the noteholders would be treated as though they received a distribution in the form of our stock.
 Such a constructive stock distribution could be taxable to the noteholders, although they would not actually receive any cash or other property.
 A taxable constructive stock distribution would result, for example, if the conversion rate is adjusted to compensate noteholders for distributions of cash or property to our stockholders.
 The adjustment to the conversion rate of notes converted in connection with a fundamental change, as described under "Description of the Notes-Adjustment to Conversion Rate Upon a Fundamental Change," also may be treated as a taxable stock distribution.
-Not all changes in conversion rate could simply prevent the dilution of the noteholders' interests upon a stock split or other change in capital structure.
+Not all changes in conversion rate that allow noteholders to receive more stock on conversion, however, increase the noteholders' proportionate interests in Enzon.
+For instance, a change in conversion rate could simply prevent the dilution of the noteholders' interests upon a stock split or other change in capital structure.
 Changes of this type, if made pursuant to bona fide reasonable adjustment formula, are not treated as constructive stock distributions.
-Conversely, if an event occurs that dilutes the noteholders' interests and the conversion rate is not adjusted, the resulting increase in the proportionate interests of our stockholders could be treated as a taxable stock distributions.
-Conversely, if an event occurs that dilutes the noteholders' interests and the conversion rate is not adjusted.
-The resulting increase in the proportionate interests of our stockholders could be treated as a taxable stock distributions of as of our stockholders could be treated as constructive stock distributions to them.
-Any taxable constructive stock distributions would be treated in the manner described under "-Distributions" above even though U.S. Holders will not receive any cash or property as a result
+Conversely, if an event occurs that dilutes the noteholders' interests and the conversion rate is not adjusted, the resulting increase in the proportionate interests of our stockholders could be treated as a taxable stock distribution to them.
+Any taxable constructive stock distributions would be treated in the manner described under "Distributions" above even though U.S. Holders will not receive any cash or property as a result of such adjustments.
+Corporate U.S. Holders would not be entitled to claim the dividends received deduction with respect to any constructive distr